acefei/acefei.github.io/content/使用Scrapyd和Scrapyd-client部署爬虫.md

-Title: scä½¿ç”¨Scrapydå’ŒScrapyd-clientéƒ¨ç½²çˆ¬è™«
+Title: ä½¿ç”¨Scrapydå’ŒScrapyd-clientéƒ¨ç½²çˆ¬è™«
 Date: 2017-10-30 09:17
 Category: Development
-Tags: pythonï,scrapy
+Tags: python,scrapy
 Authors: Ace Fei

-### ¿¿¿¿
+### åŸºæœ¬ä»‹ç»
 #### [Scrapyd](https://github.com/scrapy/scrapyd)
 Scrapyd is a service for running Scrapy spiders.
 It allows you to deploy your Scrapy projects and control their spiders using a HTTP JSON API.
 Scrapyd can manage multiple projects and each project can have multiple versions uploaded, but only the latest one will be used for launching new spiders.

 #### [Scrapyd-client](https://github.com/scrapy/scrapyd-client)
 Scrapyd-client is a client for Scrapyd.
 It provides the general scrapyd-client and the scrapyd-deploy utility which allows you to deploy your project to a Scrapyd server.

-### ¿¿
+### å®‰è£…
 ```
 pip install scrapyd scrapyd-client
 ```

-### ¿¿¿¿¿¿¿
+### é…ç½®æœåŠ¡å™¨ä¿¡æ¯
-¿¿¿¿¿scrapy startnewproject¿¿¿¿¿¿¿¿¿¿¿¿¿¿¿scrapy.cfg¿¿¿
+å½“æˆ‘ä»¬ä½¿ç”¨scrapy startnewprojectæ¥åˆ›å»ºæ–°å·¥ç¨‹æ—¶ï¼Œä¼šè‡ªåŠ¨ç”Ÿæˆä¸€ä¸ªscrapy.cfgæ–‡ä»¶ã€‚
 ```
 # Automatically created by: scrapy startproject
 #